Technology – How we test the coatings

 Optitune Technology - How we test the technology

 Optitune has extensive testing facility in its own lab and in cooperation with the leading Finnish universities.
 Standard tests of our coatings include among others Pencil Hardness test, Abrasion Resistance test with Taber tool, Water Contact Angle test.
-To learn more about how we test our coatings, have a look at the video below:

 The Pencil Hardness Test